California State Route 62

 State Route 62 (SR 62) is a state highway in the U.S. state of California that cuts across the Little San Bernardino Mountains in Riverside and San Bernardino counties.
-It runs from Interstate 10 near White Water to the Arizona state line, passing through the city of Twentynine Palms and along the northern boundary of the Joshua Tree National Park.
+Its western terminus is at Interstate 10 in unincorporated Riverside County outside the borders of Whitewater and Palm Springs.
+Its eastern terminus is at the Arizona state line just east of Parker, Arizona.
+The highway passes through the city of Twentynine Palms and along the northern boundary of the Joshua Tree National Park.